Norwich sexual abuse ring: Operation Moccason

 The first report of child sexual abuse in Norwich by Marie Black's gang was made to police in 2010.
 Police responded by "safeguarding" the children, preventing any further abuse.
 In December 2012, more evidence was given to the police and Operation Moccason was launched.
 In 2013, police began making arrests.
 In 2014, police charged 10 suspects with a total of 101 offences.

 In 2015, the 10 suspects went on trial.
-Of the 10, four were convicted and the three ringleaders – Marie Black, Jason Adams and Michael Rogers – received long prison sentences.
+Of the 10, four were convicted and the three ringleaders – Marie Black, Jason Adams and Michael Rogers – received long prison sentences, with Black receiving a life sentence, and Adams and Rogers receiving sentences in excess of 20 years.

 Following the trial, Detective Chief Inspector Pete Hornby said the "complicated and protracted" investigation took 28 months.
 By July 2015, Operation Moccason had involved seven investigators and thousands of documents.
 76 statements and 176 exhibits had been used as evidence and many more had been gathered.

-Detective Hornby said the operation exposed "a sickening glimpse into sex abuse on a large scale" and investigations were ongoing.
+DCI Hornby said the operation exposed "a sickening glimpse into sex abuse on a large scale" and investigations were ongoing.